 This is the most tourist-friendly out there and they allow you to book your room online.
 Generally speaking, advance booking is necessary and there are a range of prices and rooms that you can choose from to suit any budget.

-After you’re well-relaxed and chilled out from the sulfuric water, we recommend finding a nice wine cellar to enjoy a traditional glass of Georgian red or white or taking the time to wander through the lesser-explored alleys of the old town.
+After you’re well-relaxed and chilled out from the sulfuric water, we recommend finding a nice wine cellar – Vino Underground is a great option – to enjoy a traditional glass of Georgian red or white or taking the time to wander through the lesser-explored alleys of the old town.

 If you’re not interested in a day trip, we recommend starting your day off at the lively Dezerter Bazaar.
 This is Tbilisi’s largest marketplace and it is an excellent area to visit if you want to see how and what locals eat.
-It is located close to Station Square metro station and runs every day from 7 AM – 5 PM — it is busiest in the morning.
+It is located close to Station Square metro station and runs every day from 7 AM — it is busiest in the morning.

-Though it is not at lively or bustling as the Green Bazaar in Kutaisi, it is still at Tbilisi institution and well worth a visit.
+Though it is not as lively or bustling as the Green Bazaar in Kutaisi, it is still at Tbilisi institution and well worth a visit.
 You won’t find many tourists here, either, which makes it a more off-beat activity.

 After the market, it can be worth heading back to the other side of the city and taking the time to learn about the Jewish population of Tbilisi.
 Though there isn’t much of a Jewish presence in the city today, there is still a history spanning back that you can learn about.

 If you want to learn more, you can wander over to the nearby David Baazov Museum of the History of Jews in Georgia.
 This is an interesting museum as it teaches you less about what Judaism is and rather explores Georgian-Jewish relations throughout the years.

-If that doesn’t interest you, then head over the Holy Trinity Cathedral of Georgia.
+If that doesn’t interest you, then head over the Holy Trinity Cathedral of Tbilisi.
 Also known as the Sameba Cathedral, this beautiful church is the largest church in Georgia and one of the largest Eastern Orthodox Cathedrals in Europe.
 It was opened in 2004 to commemorate the 1000th birthday of Christ.

-End your three days in Tbilisi itinerary by taking the funicular up to Mtatsminda Park.
+End your time in Tbilisi by taking the funicular up to Mtatsminda Park.
 This park, located at the top of one of the highest hills in Tbilisi not only commands amazing views of the city below but is also home to a few restaurants and an entire amusement park with a Ferris wheel, roller coaster and many games and other activities.
 It is most lively in the summer months.

 Have More Time?